Bay Area Sub-Markets

 Equinix has run the Equinix Exchange which extends to many of the Equinix sites in the metro.
 Second, the PAIX, which is the Palo Alto Internet Exchange.
 The PAIX has a long history which started in the 529 Bryant Street Building.
 It was a competitor to Equinix Exchange until Equinix acquired Switch and Data in 2010.
 The SFBA is fortunate to also have non-profit exchanges in the Bay Area.
 The non-profit IXPs SFMIX and AMS-IX BA are smaller but provide healthy competition.

-The following buildings have the best connectivity (ordered by number of networks)
+The following buildings have the best connectivity (ranked by number of networks)

 - Equinix San Jose campus (SV1, SV2, SV10)